Astronomy (MSc)

 Pre-master’s

-The pre-master’s a programme can only be imposed by the Board of Admissions, and is therefore not a programme for which students can apply themselves.
+The pre-master’s programme can only be imposed by the Board of Admissions, and is therefore not a programme for which students can apply themselves.
 Upon successful completion of the Astronomy pre-master’s programme within the deadline imposed by the Board of Admissions, students will be admitted to the Astronomy master’s programme.

-For more information on courses, application procedures and costs, see the e-Prospectus
+For more information on courses, application procedures and costs, see the e-Prospectus.

 Tuition fees